SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

     Students must have submitted a pull request to SunPy and provide links to code they have written before in their application.
     Try to select your most proud work, we do not want a link to everything you have ever done.

 ## Interview

 One of the parts of GSoC that isn't very common to other packages is that we try to "interview" the students.
 This is generally very informal, much closer to a chat than anything else.
 We use this to try and get everyone (all the mentors) who will be involved with the project to have spoken beforehand.
 **Please note, if you don't get an interview, it does not mean you have been rejected.**
-**Sometimes it is impossible to interview everyone due to time constraints.**
+**Sometimes it is impossible to interview anyone/everyone due to time constraints.**

 ## How the ranking process works